BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

     * EnrichmentMap decides which of the above options to use.
     * If there are exactly two data sets and they have different expression files then *separate edges* is chosen, otherwise *combine edges* is chosen.
-This is done to be consistent with the behaviour of EnrichmentMap 2.0.
+This is done to be consistent with the behavior of EnrichmentMap 2.0.

 * Connectivity